lipemon1/navigation/Report.md

 	- Layer 2: 64 nodes
 	- Layer 3: 4 nodes

 For the inputs instead of feed some batch I get a random sample from saved experiences.

-But the code for this approach I used from the [Tommy Tracey repository](https://github.com/tommytracey/DeepRL-P1-Navigation).
+My Experience Replay implementation you can follow up inside `replaybuffer.py` file.

 ### Double Deep Q-Network (DDQN)
 The Deep Q-Network works very well but when you don't have a large number of experiences, the Q-function native of Deep Q-Network will end up following a wrong tend because it can't evaluate the value selected.

 This problem can be overcome using DoubleQ-Learning, where we have parameters for choosing the best action and other parameters to evaluate if the selected action is actually good enough.

-To see the implementation, go to the `agent.py` file.

 ### Dueling Agents
 If we analyze all the states and actions during the experiments we'll see that the state doesn't change a lot but on the other hand, the actions could be very volatile.
 So make sense we treat the function to achieve each kind of function in different ways.